UFC on ESPN: Hall vs. Strickland: Background

 A heavyweight bout between Shamil Abdurakhimov and Chris Daukaus was expected to take place at the event.
 The pairing was initially scheduled to meet one week prior at UFC on ESPN: Sandhagen vs. Dillashaw, but the matchup was removed from that card on July 19 due to COVID-19 protocols within Abdurakhimov's camp.
 Subsequently, on July 26 the bout was yet again postponed to a future event for unknown reasons.

 Roman Kopylov was scheduled to meet Sam Alvey in a middleweight bout at this event.
 However, he wasn't able to obtain a visa in time and the bout was scrapped.

 A welterweight contest featuring Mounir Lazzez and Niklas Stolze was also booked for this card.
 In turn, Lazzez pulled out just a few days before the event due to visa issues and was replaced by Jared Gooden.
 The new pairing was initially reported as canceled just hours before the event due to COVID-19 protocols, but it was later confirmed that both fighters were cleared to compete.

 At the weigh-ins, former UFC Women's Flyweight Champion Nicco Montaño (also The Ultimate Fighter: A New World Champion flyweight winner) and Philip Rowe missed weight for their respective bouts.
 Montaño weighed in at 143 pounds, seven pounds over the women's bantamweight non-title fight limit.
-Her bout against Wu Yanan was cancelled due to the weight discrepancy.
+Her bout against Wu Yanan was canceled due to the weight discrepancy.
 Rowe weighed in at 173.5 pounds, two and half pounds over the welterweight non-title fight limit.
 His bout proceeded at a catchweight and he was fined 20% of his individual purse, which went to his opponent Orion Cosce.

-A bantamweight bout between Kyung Ho Kang and Rani Yahya was expected to serve as the co-main event, but it was cancelled a few hours before happening due to Yahya testing positive for COVID-19.
+A bantamweight bout between Kang Kyung-ho and Rani Yahya was expected to serve as the co-main event.
+However, the bout was canceled a few hours before the event due to Yahya testing positive for COVID-19.